Sky-Captain-13/foundry/alt5e/README.md

 ![image](https://i.imgur.com/ngzG3K7.png)

 ## Patch Notes
+### Version 1.5.1
+* Restored display of passives in Traits
+* Changed position and style of passives
+* Changed position and style of Size dropdown
+* Moved the Special Traits configuration button to the top of the Traits section

 ### Version 1.5.0
 * Version compatibility update for D&D 1.2.0
 * Adjusted to new configuration buttons setup